 An annoying and rather unattractive habit I have is picking at my cuticles.
 I’m a rather tactile person, which means that I like to keep my hands and fingers moving.
 I can be quite sensitive as far as textures are concerned—maybe that is why loose or dry skin around my nails bothers me so much.
 As anyone who shares my habit knows, however, picking just makes the problem worse, as it is painful and causes more dry and uneven skin to be exposed.
 Understanding why you engage in the habit is a great first step in trying to stop it.

-Two remedies I have found to be helpful are getting regular manicures and finding something else to occupy my hands.
+Two simple remedies I have found to be helpful are getting regular manicures and finding something else to occupy my hands.
 I really like the way my nails look after they have been painted, and manicures can be expensive, so this motivates me to refrain from mutilating my cuticles.
 I also figured out that I am most likely to pick when I am on a call with a client.
 To counteract this, I purchased a large gummy eraser, and I pull it apart into pieces and mold the fragments into balls, flowers, or even little animals.
 Over time, I have taught myself to automatically just go for my eraser when I sit down at my desk.